Mario Francese: Murder and trial

 He was shot five times and killed on the evening of 26 January 1979, in front of his house in Palermo, by Leoluca Bagarella, the brother-in-law of Riina.
-The murder of Francese was recorded a crime of passion; soon forgotten and the investigation closed.
+The murder of Francese was recorded as a crime of passion; soon forgotten and the investigation closed.

 The investigation on the murder was reopened years later, at the insistence of the family, particularly of his son, Giuseppe Francese.
 The sentence of the first instance came in 2001, condemning the whole leading Commission of Cosa Nostra.
 Riina, Francesco Madonia, Nenè Geraci, Giuseppe Farinella, Michele Greco, Leoluca Bagarella (the actual killer) and Giuseppe Calò were sentenced to 30 years.
 Bernardo Provenzano was sentenced to life imprisonment.

 The sentences were confirmed in appeal.
 In December 2003, the Italian Supreme Court absolved Pippo Calò, Nenè Geraci and Giuseppe Farinella "for not having committed the crime" and confirmed the sentence of 30 years of prison for Totò Riina, Leoluca Bagarella, Raffaele Ganci, Francesco Madonia and Michele Greco.
 The conviction of Bernardo Provenzano was also confirmed.

 Giuseppe, the son of Mario Francese and like him a journalist at the Giornale di Sicilia, after having fought so much for the truth about the murder of his father, committed suicide shortly before the sentencing of the murderers by the Appeal Court.